 Sometimes People Convince Themselves They Know The Truth

 But sometimes they’re wrong.
-People have a capacity to convince themselves of many things.
+People have the capacity to convince themselves of many things.
 Remember, men used to think the world was held by Atlas whilst standing on a turtle.
-Then sophistication kicked in and they thought it was flat, a much better truth.
+Then sophistication kicked in and they thought it was flat a much better truth.
 Okay, don’t hate me for using two more Bible verses, but I must because they fit.

 Job 26:7 “He stretcheth out the north over the empty place, and hangeth the earth upon nothing.”